MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/openxr-getting-started.md

 To start developing OpenXR applications for immersive Windows Mixed Reality headsets:

 1. Be sure you're running at least the Windows 10 October 2020 Update (20H2), which is the minimum supported OS release for Windows Mixed Reality end users to run OpenXR applications.
+Earlier versions of Windows 10 should still work with OpenXR but may not have ideal performance or quality.
 If you're on an earlier version of Windows 10, you can upgrade by using the <a href="https://www.microsoft.com/software-download/windows10" target="_blank">Windows 10 Update Assistant</a>.
 2. [Set up a Windows Mixed Reality headset](../../../enthusiast-guide/set-up-windows-mixed-reality) or [enable the Windows Mixed Reality simulator](../advanced-concepts/using-the-windows-mixed-reality-simulator.md).

 That's it!
 The Windows Mixed Reality OpenXR runtime is installed and made active automatically for all Windows Mixed Reality users.
 The Microsoft Store then keeps the runtime up to date.

-If you've been using multiple VR headsets on your PC, sometimes the active OpenXR runtime maybe changed.
-To reactivate the Windows Mixed Reality OpenXR Runtime, launch "Mixed Reality Portal" from the Start menu, and select "Fix it" at the top of the window.
+If you've been using multiple VR headsets on your PC, keep in mind that the active OpenXR runtime may periodically change.
+To reactivate the Windows Mixed Reality OpenXR Runtime, on the **Start** menu, launch "Mixed Reality Portal" and then select "Fix it" at the top of the window.
 If that button is missing, the OpenXR runtime is already active.<br>

 ## Getting the OpenXR Developer Tools for Windows Mixed Reality

-When you are developing OpenXR applications for HoloLens 2 or PC VR, you might find this <a href="https://www.microsoft.com/store/productId/9n5cvvl23qbt" target="_blank">OpenXR Developer Tools for Windows Mixed Reality</a> app handy for you.
-This app provides a demo of various OpenXR features, along with a System Status page with key information about the active runtime and current headset.
+If you're developing OpenXR applications for HoloLens 2 or PC VR, you might find this <a href="https://www.microsoft.com/store/productId/9n5cvvl23qbt" target="_blank">OpenXR Developer Tools for Windows Mixed Reality</a> app useful.
+It provides a demo of various OpenXR features and a System Status page that contains key information about the active runtime and current headset.

-On HoloLens 2, you can simply go to the Store app and search for "OpenXR" to find this app to install.
+To find and install the Developer Tools app, on your HoloLens 2, go to the Store app and search for "OpenXR."

 When using the HoloLens 2 emulator, the easiest way to install the OpenXR Developer Tools for Windows Mixed Reality is through the [Windows Device Portal](../advanced-concepts/using-the-windows-device-portal.md).
-Navigating to the "OpenXR" page and then clicking the "Install" button under "Developer Features", which also works on physical HoloLens 2 devices.
+In the Portal, navigate to the "OpenXR" page and then, under **Developer Features**, select the **Install** button.
+This also works on physical HoloLens 2 devices.

 ![OpenXR Developer Tools for Windows Mixed Reality app](images/mixed-reality-openxr-developer-tools.png)